reorg/pg_repack/doc/pg_repack.rst

-  -S, --moveidx             move repacked indexes to *TBLSPC* too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster -j, --jobs                Use this many parallel jobs for each table -T, --wait-timeout=SECS   timeout to cancel other backends on conflict -Z, --no-analyze          don't analyze at end
+  -S, --moveidx             move repacked indexes to *TBLSPC* too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster -j, --jobs=NUM            Use this many parallel jobs for each table -i, --index=INDEX         move only the specified index -x, --only-indexes        move only indexes of the specified table -T, --wait-timeout=SECS   timeout to cancel other backends on conflict -Z, --no-analyze          don't analyze at end